 I was quite touched by the way Raj described his father’s first direct contact with Baba.
 It was summertime, which was quite hot even in Pune (where Baba used to come to escape the heat of Meherazad), so Baba was bare-chested, wearing just his underwear (langot).
 No doubt it was unusual for people to meet Baba in this half-naked state.
 Raj described how Prem could thus see “the glow of that glorious form.”
 With just these few words, combined with the tender expression on Raj’s face, I could feel how this family regarded the sacred human body of the God-Man with such loving reverence.

 Perhaps this is something that Indians instinctively recognize.
-However, I remember once watching a film in which Baba walked with the aid of two walking sticks on the veranda at Guruprasad; here he was also bare from the waist up, and we could see his braided hair down his back as he turned away from the camera to pass through a doorway.
+However, I remember once watching a film in which Baba walked with the aid of two walking sticks on the veranda at Guruprasad; there he was also bare from the waist up, and we could see his braided hair down his back as he turned away from the camera to pass through a doorway.
 I seem to remember you could tell that his hair was damp with perspiration from the heat.
-My friend Carol made some soft exclamation to me, indicating that she recognized how intimate it was to have this glimpse of Baba’s radiant body.
+My friend Carol made some soft exclamation to me while we watched the film, indicating that she recognized how intimate it was to have this glimpse of Baba’s radiant body.
 This in turn reminds me that in his talk Raj compared seeing merely a photograph of Meher Baba with seeing Baba in person: it was like the difference between seeing a photo of the sun and viewing the sun itself (which in fact you cannot look at directly because of the intense radiance).
 Raj commented that those who love Baba without ever having met him are more blessed that those who have seen the “sun” in the sky (the Avatar in person).

 Baba told Prem he was going to